 In Vietnam, however, this was a crime.
 Though upwards of 90 percent of the nation was Buddhist, it was under the rule of a Roman Catholic, President Ngo Dinh Diem, who had made it a law that no one could display a religious flag.

 Grumbling voices across the country were already complaining that Diem was discriminating against Buddhists, but on this day they got proof.
 Just a few weeks before, Diem had encouraged Catholics to wave Vatican flags during a celebration for his brother, a Catholic archbishop.
 But now, as Buddhists filled the streets of Hue with flags of their own to celebrate Phat Dan, Diem sent in the police.

 The holiday turned into a protest, with a growing crowd coming out to demand equal treatment for Buddhists.
 The army was brought out in armored carriers to keep the peace, but things got out of hand.

-Soon they’d opened fire into the crowd.
-Grenades were thrown, vehicles were driven into the crowd.
+Soon they opened fire into the crowd.
+Grenades were thrown and vehicles were driven into the crowd.
 By the time the crowd had dispersed, nine were dead — two of them children who had been crushed to death under the wheels of armored personnel carriers.